SAGNIKMJR/active-AV-dynamic-separation/README.md

-# active-AV-dynamic-separation
-Code and datasets for 'Active Audio-Visual Separation of Dynamic Sound Sources' (ECCV 2022).

 # Active Audio-Visual Separation of Dynamic Sound Sources
 This repository contains the PyTorch implementation of our **ECCV-22 paper** and the associated datasets: